vertjames/work-day-scheduler-homework/README.md

 ## Process

 As I'm more comfortable with vanilla Javascript vs. jQuery, I first coded everything out in vanilla JS to make sure the app worked.
-I intend to converit it all to jQuery once it is complete and working in vanilla JS.
+Then I converted everything to jQuery once it was working in vanilla JS.

 Here is how the app appears in-browser: